 You will find three different varieties of solar panels:

-Such high-quality design and efficiency comes at a price.
+Such high-quality design and efficiency come at a price.
 So, the monocrystalline panels are expensive primarily because much silicone is wasted to produce one.

 2. Polycrystalline: As you can understand from its name, polycrystalline solar panels comprise multiple silicon crystals.
-First, all the silicone fragments are melted, and then they are poured into a square mould.
-Hence, these panels are pocket friendly because the wastage of silicone in their production is minimal.
+First, all the silicone fragments are melted, and then they are poured into a square mold.
+Hence, these panels are pocket-friendly because the wastage of silicone in their production is minimal.

 Talking about the downsides, polycrystalline panels consumes a lot of space.
 Plus, they are less efficient because their silicone quality is inferior.
 Moreover, these panels have lower heat tolerance.
 It means they cannot perform well under high temperatures.

 3. Thin-film: Made of delicate layers, these panels are the latest development in the world of solar energy.
 The thin films do not need any film bracket, which makes them light and easy to configure.
 These panels are available in three standard cell counts of 60, 72, and 96.